dasec/fishy/README.md

 ## File Slack

-The `fileslack` subcommand provides functionality to read, write and clean the file slack of files in a filesystems.
+The `fileslack` subcommand provides functionality to read, write and clean the file slack of files in a filesystem.

 Available for these Filesystem types:

 	* FAT

 ```bash